-Part 1 - Key Information, Overview, Fee Table, and Principal Risks of Investing in the Contract Important Information You Should Consider About the VAROOM II Variable Annuity Contract
+Part 1 - Key Information, Overview, Fee Table, and Principal Risks of Investing in the Contract Important Information You Should Consider About the VAROOM Variable Annuity Contract

-Fees and Expenses Location in Prospectus Charges for Early Withdrawals If you withdraw money within five last contribution, you may be ass charge of up to 7% of the value o withdrawn.
-Deductions and Charges For example, if you withdrew a \$^c contribution during the first year a you could be assessed a charge contribution withdrawn. after that contribution, Transaction Charges Apart from the withdrawal charge, there are no other transaction charges under the contract.
-Deductions and Charges Ongoing Fees and The table below describes the fee es and expenses that Deductions and Expenses (annual charges) you may pay each year , dependii ng on the options you Charges choose.
-Please refer to your Con tract specifications page for information about the sp ecific fees you will pay each year based on the optic ons you have elected.
-Annual Fee Minimum Maximum Base contract 1.90% 1 1.90% 1 Investment options (Fund fees and expenses) 0.03% 2 0.48% 2 Optional benefits available for an additional charge (for a single optional benefit, if elected) 1.10% 3 1.30% 3
+Fees and Expenses Location in Prospectus Charges for Early Withdrawals contribution, you may be assessed a withdraw money within five years following your last ution, you may be assessed a withdrawal charge of Charges of the value of the contribution withdrawn.
+For example, if you withdrew a \$100,0 contribution during the first year after could be assessed a charge of up to scontribution withdrawn.
+Transaction Charges There are no transaction charges under the contract, other than the withdrawal charge.
+Deductions and Charges Ongoing Fees and Expenses (annual charges) The table below describes the fees and expenses that you may pay each year, depending on the options you choose.
+Please refer to your contract specifications page for information about the specific fees you will pay each year based on the options you have elected.
+Deductions and Charges Annual Fee Minimum Maximum 1.
+Base contract 1.75% 1 1.75% 1 2.
+Investment options (Fund Company fees and expenses) 0.03% 2 0.48% 2 3.
+Optional benefits available for an additional charge (for a single optional benefit, if elected) 0.60% 3 0.80% 3

-1 The Base Contract Charge is the sum of the mortality and expense risk charge of 0.75%, the Administration Charge of 0.35%, and the Distribution Charge of 0.80%.
-Charges are assessed daily on the Account Value in the Subaccounts.
+1 The Base Contract Charge is the sum of a 1.00% Mortality and Expense Risk charge and a 0.75% Administration Charge and is a percentage of your Account Value in each of the Subaccounts.

-Because your contract is customizable, the choices you make affect how much you will pay.
-To help you understand the cost of owning your contract, the following table shows the lowest and highest cost you could pay each year, based on current charges.
-This estimate assumes that you do not take withdrawals from the contract, which could add surrender charges that substantially increase costs.
+Because your Contract is customizable, the choices you make affect how much you will pay.
+To help you understand the cost of owning your Contract, the following table shows the lowest and highest cost you could pay each year, based on current charges.
+This estimate assumes that you do not take withdrawals from the Contract, which could add surrender charges that substantially increase costs.

 Lowest Annual Cost: Highest Annual Cost:

-\$1,770.24 \$3,115.74
+\$1,643.54 \$2,639.25

-Assumes: Assumes:
+Assumes: Assumes: Assumes:

-Investment of \$100,000 5% annual appreciation Least expensive Fund fees and expenses No optional benefits No sales charges Investment of \$100,000 5% annual appreciation Most expensive combination of optional benefits and Fund fees and expenses No sales charges
+• Investment of \$100,000 5% annual appreciation Investment of \$100,0005% annual appreciation

-No additional Purchase Payments, transfers, or withdrawals No additional Purchase Payments, transfers, or withdrawals
+• Least expensive Fund fees and expenses No optional benefits No sales charges No additional purchase payments, transfers, or withdrawals Most expensive combination of optional benefits and Fund fees and expenses No sales charges No additional purchase payments, transfers, or withdrawals

-2 Fund fees and expenses are as of December 31, 2022, and may vary from year to year.
+2 Investment Option fees are as of December 31, 2022, and may vary from year to year.
 Assessed daily on the Account Value in the Subaccounts.